Read and Filter Data

 const result = await totalumClient.filter.runCustomMongoAggregationQuery(tableElementName, customMongoDbAggregationQueryInString);

-const items = result.data.data;
+const items = result.data;